-All OSA-Express4S, OSA-Express3, and OSA-Express2 features support QDIO mode.
+All OSA-Express3 and OSA-Express2 features support QDIO mode.
 QDIO continues to be the preferred architecture on System z for high-speed communication, helping to reduce host interruptions and improve response time.
-The OSA-Express2 and OSA-Express3 1000Base-T Ethernet features also support non-QDIO mode (OSE).
+The OSA-Express2 1000Base-T feature also supports non-QDIO mode (OSE).
 All the OSA-Express features help to ensure you have a balanced system to satisfy the bandwidth demands of your applications.

-See Table 3 on page 13 for a summary of the OSA-Express supported functions.
+See Table 3 on page 12 for a summary of the OSA-Express supported functions.

-Note: Unless otherwise indicated in this book, OSA-Express refers to OSA-Express, OSA-Express2, OSA-Express3, and OSA-Express4S.
-Also, unless otherwise indicated, z9 refers to z9 EC and z9 BC, z10 refers to z10 EC and z10 BC, and z196 refers to z196 and z114.
+Note: Unless otherwise indicated in this book, OSA-Express refers to OSA-Express, OSA-Express2, and OSA-Express3.
+Also, unless otherwise indicated, z9 refers to z9 EC and z9 BC.